-If you’re new to the idea of digital marketing, (also called online marketing or internet marketing), here’s a basic introduction.
+If you’re new to the idea of digital marketing, (also called online marketing or internet marketing), here’s a basic introduction to this marketing technique.

 Digital Marketing: The promotion of products, services or brands through electronic media – the internet, mobile phones, social media, etc.